 - Scan the defective item.
 In the Quantity box, -1 will appear.

 Note: If more than one of the same item is being returned, change the amount in the Quantity box.
-To search with Advanced Lookup, select the Def check box first. - On the bottom ribbon, click Checkout.
+To search with Advanced Lookup, select the Def check box first.

 - Complete the transaction process.